Informed Technology for our Sustainable Future

 The world is rapidly transforming with the development and increasing adoption of new technologies.
 New technologies are affecting existing systems, and creating the path toward future global systems that were previously unimaginable (for example, universal basic income, self sovereign identities, and digital democracies).
 Right now these technological developments are happening in silos, emergent global systems remain underdeveloped, and the regulatory environment is ill informed.

 The World Legal Summit is a multi party initiative.
-It brings jurisdictions together in understanding and exploring the development of legislative frameworks for dealing with emerging technologies and related global systems.
+It brings jurisdictions together in understanding and building awareness of legislative frameworks and ethical considerations for dealing with emerging technologies and the global systems they’re enabling.

 It is our belief that a collective of insights from all corners of the globe distilled into a common understanding, is far superior than the predominantly centralized frameworks currently in place.
 The World Legal Summit intends to promote this collective, and over time to uncover a common dialogue that is representative of a community of truly global minded citizens with the best interest of all at heart.
 We invite you to read on and learn more, and hope that you will join us in the co-development of our globally sustainable future.

 We launched the World Legal Summit in 2019 with the #WLS2019 summit that took place in 30+ cities across 20+ countries its first year.
 Building on the success of its inaugural year, there will be a world wide WLS summit happening every two years, and you are invited to get involved.

 Organizations: Your organization can get involved by partnering or hosting the World Legal Summit in your region.
 Learn more about these opportunities here:

 Individuals: Are you an individual that wants to get involved?
 Learn more about the WLS and contribute to a global community of technology and legal professionals: